bestbrainscapstone/Stroke-Risk-Prediction/README.md

 * **Elevated glucose levels** represent a strong biochemical marker for stroke
 * Lifestyle factors (BMI, smoking) contribute **secondary risk**, often interacting with age
-* **Class imbalance (~95:5)** must be addressed in any downstream predictive modelling
+* **Class imbalance (~95:5)** must be addressed in any downstream predictive modelling This project demonstrates the potential of machine learning in early stroke risk prediction.
+By combining proper data preprocessing, imbalance handling, and ensemble learning techniques, the model achieves high predictive accuracy and excellent AUC performance.

+Such predictive tools can play a valuable role in preventive healthcare and risk screening systems.
 ---

 *Healthcare Stroke EDA — Analysis Report*